Alan-Lomax/DblDelay/README.md

 # DblDelay

 This class defines a timer that has individually configurable on delay and off delay intervals which are handled directly in the class.
+The code is written in a non-blocking manner -- no use of delay() -- so calling the update method in the loop code is required and then checking the output to perform your required actions.

 Two different delays are involved using a passed boolean value as a trigger.
 - When the boolean goes from "low to high" the output of this class also goes from "Low to High" after an ON Delay period that you define.
 - Conversely when the boolean goes from "high to low" the output of this class also goes from "high to low" but this time after an OFF Delay period that you also define.